bensadeh/circumflex/README.md

 </p>

 #
-`circumflex` is a command line tool for browsing Hacker&nbsp;News submissions and reading comments.
+`circumflex` is a command line tool for browsing Hacker&nbsp;News submissions and comments.

 ## Features
 - Overview of top submissions